 Our Campus Life & Student Learning team is excited to work with students.
 Below is the contact information and biography information for our team members.

-Alejandra is responsible for the oversight of all ASMJC activities.
-Under her leadership this past year, ASMJC has had one of the more successful years in their history.
+Alejandra is the administrator who oversees all staff and operations of Campus Life Student Learning.
+Under her leadership this past year, ASMJC has had one of the more successful years in its history.
 She has guided ASMJC to their first balanced budget in over a decade, over 40 events, and many leadership training seminars.
 Prior to joining the Campus Life & Student Learning team, Alejandra was the coordinator for the EOP&S Bridge Program at MJC.

 Alejandra is a graduate of Downey High School in Modesto.
 She is also an Alum of MJC, having earned her Associates of Art in Behavioral and Social Sciences.
 She then transferred to CSU Stanislaus where she earned her Bachelor of Arts in Liberal Studies with a concentration in Communication Studies.
 She went on to earn a Master of Arts in Education with an emphasis in Higher Education Counseling, also from CSU Stanislaus.

 When asked about the best part of her job, she replied “The best part of my job is the student interactions I have on a daily basis.
 My passion is education and helping in any way I can.
 As an MJC alumnus, I connect to our students and I know that sometimes we just need guidance and someone to listen when needed”.